Du4nG/SSG-2/content/posts/diaspora_2/index.md

 \
 \
 \
 Speaking of which, if a cooking competition were held, I'd be the first to be disqualified, my knowledge of the kitchen is next to zero, which, isn't good at all, especially since my colleague claimed I'd likely never find a favorite place to eat out around here.
 Why ?
-Because there are none !
+Because there is none !

 But, there were moments, moments when the conversation fell into silence, a quiet gap where I realized we now lived in different countries, our only common ground was the distant memory from secondary school.
 In such time, I had the chance to truly look at this little girl.
 She was the same, yet entirely different.
 Her hair had grown long, falling with a certain grace I didn't recognize, and she looked healthier, prettier, in a way that time usually doesn't allow.
 I found myself wearing a faint, unconscious smile, looking at her was like finding a quiet corner in a loud world – a peaceful vista that finally stilled the chaotic buzzing in my head.
 \